jf-m/laravel-discord-bot/README.md

     }

     public function onResponseModalSubmitted(GenericDiscordInteractionModalResponse $modal, array $interactionRequest): void {
-        \Log::info('This user clicked on the button and then submitted their name: ' . $modal->getSubmittedValueForComponentWithParameter('name'));
+        \Log::info('Someone clicked on the button and then submitted their name: ' . $modal->getSubmittedValueForComponentWithParameter('name'));
     }
 }
 ```